Composing code

 Composing styles and CSS-in-JS

-We recommend using patterns like the following.
-In the example below, you have all the context to understand this component locally, you can understand the styles, and you can determine what happens when your props.selected
+We recommend using patterns like the example below.
+In the example, you have all the context to understand this component locally, understand the styles, and determine what happens when your props.selected changes.
+These patterns apply to both ADS primitives and native HTML elements (using Compiled or similar to style).

 const wrapperStyles = xcss({